rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-0-order-embedding.md

 * `#E` => `+(N-1)` => `-(N-1)` => `#E`

-Due to the above, one might already suspect that the graph, that results from the transitive reduction, will satisy the requirements of a node tree, and will represent the true node order of the ordered doctree.
+Based on that, one might already suspect that the graph, that results from the transitive reduction, will once again satisy the requirements of a node tree, and will represent the true node order of the ordered doctree.